BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 - EBI ArrayExpress: The data is downloaded using wget function in R. All downloaded files for each library are in BAM format.
 Then using the tool `bamTofastq` from 10X the files are converted to original FASTQ format files in order to make possible all analysis from the scratch.

 - HCA: The data is downloaded using the HCA Command Line Interface (HCA-CLI) (https://data.humancellatlas.org/guides/consumer-vignettes/intro-to-downloading-and-analyzing#step-two-downloading-files-from-a-file-manifest-with-the-hca-cli).
-In order to do the download of the target libraries a manisfest file need to be downloaded first from the Human Cell Atlas Data Portal.
+In order to do the download of the target libraries a manisfest file need to be downloaded first from the Human Cell Atlas data portal.
 This file is retrieved by experiment.
 The downloaded of each library is done by retrieving directly the FASTQ file.

 GTF annotation files and genome sequence fasta files are retrieved from Ensembl and Ensembl metazoa for all species included in Bgee (see `RNA-Seq pipeline`).